#

 Running Options

-While there are serveral differences between the submodule command line options, each has available all the
+While there are serveral differences between individual workflow options, each has available all the

 common runtime options